-After five years in England, he left Tottenham permanently in 2012 and has been at Lokomotiv Moscow ever since, winning one Russian title and two Russian Cups in the process.
+After five years in England, he left Tottenham permanently in 2012 and has been at Lokomotiv Moscow ever since, winning one Russian title and three Russian Cups along the way.

 Having just turned 20 at the time of Kompany’s debut, Richards, like Hart, was regarded as one of England’s brightest young prospects.

-The defender was a key player alongside Kompany in City’s first Premier League title win, earning a nomination for the club’s Player of the Year award, but his career has been ravaged by injury since joining Aston Villa in 2015.
+The defender was a key player alongside Kompany in City’s first Premier League title win, earning a nomination for the club’s Player of the Year award, but his late career was ravaged by injury after he joined Aston Villa in 2015.

-Richards’ contract at Villa Park expires this summer, but he last kicked a ball for the club in October 2016.
+Richards did not actually leave Villa Park until 2019, but he last kicked a ball for the club in October 2016.

 Thanks for the nice words but am fully satisfied with how my career worked out.
 Injuries stopped my hitting more heights but how can a grumble at winning the prem playing in a different league and a tough mental challenge at villa!
 I give 100% in everything I do!
 That’s enough

 He’s still playing for Beitar Jerusalem at the age of 39.
 Of course he is.